The

 Graham,

-in adults with PTSD, or a history of
+with PTSD, or a history of sexual abuse.

 https://web.musc.edu/about/news-center/2021/10/27/van-dan-ptsd